APS (Application Packaging Standard) support

 OpenPanel is designed to be an easy to use system accessible to beginners, but usable by experts, and APS helps fulfill that goal by allowing users to get their own webapp online with little fuss.
 And as APS is a standard which is quite open (and supported by other vendors), OpenPanel developers wont need to maintain the packages, only APS packaging support.

-Updated by Dane Glerum about 2 years ago
+Updated by Dane Glerum over 4 years ago

 Just a few thoughts from my reading on this topic.